infinum/dotnet-handbook/Best Practices/Clean Code.md

 #### Single Responsibility Principle (SRP):

-A class/method should have one and only one reason to change, meaning that a class/method should have only one job.
+A class/method should have one and only one reason to change, meaning that a class/method should have only one job (responsibility).
 When we say a class should have "single responsibility," it doesn't necessarily mean that the class can only do one thing.
 Instead, it implies that the class should have a single, well-defined purpose or responsibility within the system.

 **Good example:** Separate classes handle different responsibilities